storj/docs/app/node/faq/how-to-add-an-additional-drive/page.md

 If you run a binary version of storagenode ([](docId:5shJebpS3baWj6LDV5ANQ) for example) or a docker version with `--network host` option, you also need to have unique internal ports.

-For the node's CLI dashboard, the default internal address and port is `127.0.0.1:7778`, it is specified in the `server.private-address` option.&#x20;
+For the node's CLI dashboard, the default internal address and port is `127.0.0.1:7778`, it is specified in the `server.private-address` option.

 ```Text
 # private address to listen on